Could you gift differently these holidays?

 Finding a gift that will be appreciated by someone you don’t know very well is often the most difficult one.
 Think of the Secret Santa you do each year with your work colleagues: You set a budget and draw a name, but then you’re left to figure out what to get for them.
 Why not extend the Secret Santa idea just a little bit?
 Instead of just putting a name on the ticket, each recipient could list three things they would appreciate, leaving the gift giver to choose among them.

-You could do the same as a family too, avoiding the huge pile of gifts under the Christmas tree and potential disappointment.
+You could do the same as a family, avoiding the massive pile of gifts under the Christmas tree and potential disappointment.

 Gift ideas that are a win for everyone

-Before we share some specific gift ideas, let’s remind ourselves why we gift in the first place: Gifts are a symbol of our love and appreciation for each other.
+Before we share some specific gift ideas, let’s remind ourselves why we give gifts first: Gifts symbolise our love and appreciation for each other.
 Gifts connect us and make us feel good.
-We don’t need to buy the most expensive jewellery or a ton of cheap toys to achieve that, right?
+We don’t need to buy the most expensive jewellery or many cheap toys to achieve that.

 For those who’ve got it all

 When Paul and I married, we already had a household together.
 We didn’t need anything to be added to it.
-Yet, especially at occasions like weddings, people often feel odd if they come empty-handed to celebrate with you.
-We, therefore, created a gift registry of a different kind, shortlisting different charities, and different types of donations at different price tags, from which our guests chose as they preferred.
+Yet, especially at weddings, people often feel odd if they come empty-handed to celebrate with you.
+We, therefore, created a gift registry of a different kind, shortlisting different charities and different types of donations at various price tags, from which our guests chose as they preferred.
 Our gift registry raised more than AUD700 in donations.

 Charity donations and wishing wells are not just great for weddings, by the way (or only for people who’ve got it all):